A VIP Ticket To Jannah In 10 Steps: Lessons From Surah Al-Furqan - MuslimMatters.org

 A VIP Ticket To Jannah In 10 Steps: Lessons From Surah Al-Furqan

-Have you ever flown VIP first class ,or perhaps even just watched a video of someone traveling first class?
+Have you ever flown VIP first class, or perhaps even just watched a video of someone traveling first class?
 Chauffeur-driven luxury cars pick you up from your home, you’re served drinks and delicious snacks along the way, no anxiety about queues or luggage at the airport, and straight into the VIP lounge where you’re welcomed with delicious food, and a bed and shower.
 When the flight is ready to leave, you then walk straight into first class, where you’re welcomed by smiling stewardesses, drinks, scrumptious food, and can comfortably relax for the rest of the journey in your own ensuite.
 A butler is assigned to you, and your wish is his/her command.

 Imagine receiving a billion times more special, personalized, and perfect reception when we reach our final and forever destination.
 Imagine that we are given a VIP ticket to Jannah, and that we are the ones welcomed into the final abode by a line of angels, all giving us salaam from Allah , the Lord of the Worlds.
 How intense would our joy and happiness be?